wellzesta/MWL-components/README.md

 #### Semantic-UI

 MyWellzestaLife uses the [Semantic-UI](http://semantic-ui.com/) framework that provides responsive view and a rich widget toolset.
-The default theme looks great!
+And the default theme looks great!

 Pods are enabled by default.
-The pod structure organizes routes and temples together.
+The pod structure organizes routes and temples together, as done with ember components.

 #### Firebase